algosup/2024-2025-project-1-fpga-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 #### Fonts

 It uses the monospace sans-serif font in uppercase, the same font as the game Pac-Man.
 It also uses it in multiple colors such as white, red, yellow, blue and pink.
-There is also a sprite of five letters used for the title of the game with a special color style.
+There is also a sprite<sup><a href="#7">[7]</a></sup> of five letters used for the title of the game with a special color style.

 <img src="Images/froggerFonts.png" width="35%" style="image-rendering: pixelated"><br>
 <img src="Images/froggerFontsTitle.png" width="35%" style="image-rendering: pixelated">